Create a dataset

 Create a dataset with code

-If you'd like to create your datasets programmatically, you can using our python SDK to create, update, and delete datasets.
+If you'd like to create your datasets programmatically, you can using our clients to create, update, and delete datasets.

 To start let's install the packages we need:

-Let's get your developer key by clicking "code" on the datasets page.
+You can get your API key by navigating to the "Settings" page.

 Let's setup the Arize Dataset Client to create or update a dataset.
 See here for API reference.